-No Impact.
-Phase I of the proposed project would begin on Dorris Place and continue into Elysian Park.
-Land uses on the northwest side of Dorris Place are designated as Public Facilities in the City of Los Angeles General Plan, while uses on the southeast side are designated as Low Density Residential.
+Avenue are designated as Low Density Residential, and land uses on the northwest side of Dorris Place are designated as Public Facilities in the City of Los Angeles General Plan, while uses on the southeast side are designated as Low Density Residential.
 Elysian Park is designated as Open Space in the General Plan.
 The Open Space designation is intended for, among other uses, rights-of-way for utilities.
-The proposed recycled and potable water pipeline installation and development, and installation of the recycled and potable water pumping stations and tanks would be consistent with the General Plan designation and existing development at the project site for Phase I. No impact would occur.
+The proposed recycled and potable water pipeline installation and development, and installation of the recycled and non-potable water pumping stations and recycled water and forebay tanks would be consistent with the General Plan designation and existing development at the project site for Phase I. No impact would occur.